 Presentation

-The GFC is constituted by four technical committees:
+The GFC is comprised of four technical committees:

 Technical Committee of Transmission Lubricants